keboola/connection-docs/extractors/mongodb/mapping.md

 <tr><td>68fc980</td><td>Second version</td><td>5716054bee6e764c94fa7ddd</td></tr>
 </table>

-As you can see, joining those two tables will be simple as a pie.
+As you can see, joining those two tables will be easy as pie.

 </td>
 </tr>